jocelynthode/EpTOTester/README.md

 If you want to run it on your cluster follow the [Cluster instructions](https://github.com/jocelynthode/epto-neem/blob/master/cluster_instructions.md)

+If you only want to obtain and run the Java program.
+Gradle with shadowJar is used to generate a jar file.

 # Verification Scripts

 Scripts are provided to verify the ordering of EpTO, extract various informations from EpTO logs and the PSS health.
 They are located in the folder results.